 Renovation Value Added

 Assess the value that the remodeling improvements will add to your home.
 If the increase is negligible in terms of market value and you plan to sell the property within five years or so, you might want to wait on the remodeling.
 Otherwise, refinancing to a new mortgage means that you will be paying more interest up front along with refinance or loan fees, so by the time you sell the house, you would earn less profit than if you didn't do the remodeling.
 Check with a local homeowners' guide or a realtor to find out whether your proposed remodeling plans will be worth the investment.
+If you really want to add certain renovations but you’re not sure about refinancing or your future at that home, you can also look to installment loans or personal loans to help cover the costs.
+There are also home improvement loans, but what type of loan you will be able to get will depend on your personal circumstances.

 Remodeling a home can add thousands to its value.
 However, be sure to consider all your options as refinancing can add upfront fees that reduce profit if you sell soon after the remodel.